xuankimtran/docs-1/pages/katalon-studio/docs/test-suite-collection.md

 ## Schedule execution of Test Suite Collections remotely

-You can schedule a test suite collection execution on multiple servers with Katalon TestOps.
+You can schedule a TSC execution on multiple servers with Katalon TestOps.
 To learn more about planning and monitoring all test activities in Katalon TestOps, you can refer to this document here:
 [Schedule Test Runs]([/katalon-analytics/docs/kt-remote-execution.html](https://docs.katalon.com/katalon-analytics/docs/create-plan.html#advanced-settings)).

-To quickly schedule a test suite colllection execution on Katalon TestOps from Katalon Studio, in the **Test Suite Collection** page, click **Schedule on Katalon TestOps**.
+To quickly schedule a TSC execution on Katalon TestOps from Katalon Studio, in the **Test Suite Collection** page, click **Schedule on Katalon TestOps**.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/test-suite-collection/KS-TSC-Schedule-a-TSC.png" width=60% alt="Schedule on Katalon TestOps">